 Specialists in the Division of Gastroenterology use the most advanced and innovative techniques of medicine and endoscopy to diagnose premalignant and malignant conditions of the gastrointestinal system.
 Today, we remain the leader in central Pennsylvania for diagnostic and interventional endoscopy, which is important for managing patients with these conditions.
 Our interventionists routinely can perform the most accurate diagnostic procedures and perform technically challenging therapeutic procedures that often allow patients to avoid major surgeries and to achieve the best possible outcomes.
 When patients present with more than an early cancerous lesion which can be treated endoscopically, the Division of Gastroenterology and Hepatology enjoys a close working relationship with numerous multispecialty groups of the Penn State Cancer Institute and patients can be seamlessly transitioned to the appropriate group.
 Care for patients with gastrointestinal premalignant lesions and malignancies typically require multidisciplinary approaches.
 Comprehensive care is optimized at academic medical centers such as Penn State Hershey Medical Center where surgeons, medical and radiation oncologists, interventional endoscopists, pathologists and radiologists can collaborate and tailor personalized regimes for patients with esophageal, gastric, pancreatic, colorectal, liver, neuroendocrine and other GI cancers.
-In contrast to early Tumor Boards which were retrospective in nature, the current weekly conferences, such as the Liver Pancreas and Foregut Group, led by Dr. Staveley-O'Carroll of the Penn State Cancer Institute, are prospective and give patients a distinct advantage.
+In contrast to early Tumor Boards which were retrospective in nature, the current weekly conferences, such as the Liver Pancreas and Foregut Group Conference, are prospective and give patients a distinct advantage.
 In effect, patients are getting multiple physician opinions about their cases without having to travel to various offices resulting in time delays in diagnosis and treatment.
 Cancers and precancers treated by our group include:

 - Barrett's Esophagus with precancerous and cancerous changes which lead to esophageal cancer: GI specialists both diagnosis and treat premalignant diseases of the esophagus such as Barrett's esophagus, as well as the treatment of certain types of early esophageal cancers, which can avoid major surgery.
 Endoscopic treatment of esophageal obstruction through endoscopically delivered stenting is also offered.
 When required, an early and seamless transition to the Penn State Cancer Institute is facilitated.